openprocurement/openprocurement.api/docs/source/tenders.rst

 It is often necessary to be able to syncronize central database changes to other database (we'll call it "local").
-The default sorting "by modification date" altogether by Batching mehanism allows one to implement synchronization effectively.
+The default sorting "by modification date" altogether by Batching mechanism allows one to implement synchronization effectively.
 The synchronization process can go page by page until there is no new data returned.
 Then the synchronizer have to pause for a while to let central database register some changes and attempt